 Tiananmen Square.
 Site of the historic student movements of the late 80s.
 Site where the Cultural Revolution was born – and where it died.
-The largest “square” in the world, it holds one million people during military parades, National Day, etc. The snaps below show the site of the student demonstrations of the past and the countdown clock for the Olympics that will help define this country's future.
+The largest “square” in the world, it holds one million people during military parades, National Day, etc. The snaps below show the site of the student demonstrations of the past and the countdown clock for the Olympics that will help def

 From there we progressed toward the Forbidden City, built in the 1400s… with its beautiful architecture and glimpse into the past centuries of leadership.
 Mao’s portrait hangs at the first of many entry gates and is refreshed yearly.
 Jet-lag has me in its firm and mighty grasp, so I’m going to return and provide more detail in the next few days when my eyes aren’t quite so heavy….